alphagov/govuk-design-system/src/components/cookie-banner/index.md

 - it displays in place of the cookie message, which is the last thing the user interacted with

 In this scenario, we assume that a visible focus indicator would be more likely to confuse users than to help them.
 However, we need more research to prove this.

-## Accessibility

-Do not make the Cookie banner component ‘sticky’ to the top of the page by using `position: fixed` or any other method.
-This is to make sure it does not cover or obscure any content which has a focus applied.
-This is to comply with [WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html).

-Do not change the padding or margins of buttons and links within the Cookie banner component.
-This is to make sure there’s adequate space for the user to interact with the buttons and links.
-This relates to [WCAG 2.2 success criterion 2.5.8 Target size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).